thieny1991/DataScience/README.md

 ## Project Intro/Objective
 The purpose of this project is to apply different classification techniques to a chalange dataset, to compare the result, to potentially enhance the accuracy of the learnt models via selecting better parameters/ preprocessing/ using kernels/ incorportating background knowledge and to summarize our findings in a report.
 The challenge data set that our group will work on is Contraceptive Method Choice data set (https://archive.ics.uci.edu/ml/datasets/Contraceptive+Method+Choice)
 ### Steps:
-    1. Preprocessing
+    1. Data Exploration
-    2. Data Generation
+    2. Data Quality and Preprocessing
-    3. Data Exploration
-    4. Neural Networks Classifier
+    3. Neural Networks Classifier
-    5. SVM Classifier
+    4. SVM Classifier
-    6. KNN Classifier
+    5. KNN Classifier
-    7. Random Forest Classifier
+    6. Random Forest Classifier
+    7. Comparison
+    8. Conclusion

 ### Methods Used
 * Inferential Statistics